Prady96/github-for-noobs/readme.md

 ####1. git clone with .git
 'from the url copy the git url and put .git in the end'
 ####2. git status
+'Add or Modified file from here as shown'
+####+. git add -a
+'Add the code in the repo'
+####3. git commit -a -m "Write down the message here"
+'write down the message here'
+####4. git log
+'check out the git log from here'
+####5. git remote
+'here remote is github'
+'So the output here is the origin'
+'if you want to find about the origin then put -v(verbose)'
+####6. git remote -v
+####7. git push origin master
+'Note: here master is the branch'
+'Now from here '